fbpx

 Poetry anthology by Richmond poets, inspired by CRLC conserved lands

-Capital Region Land Conservancy was paired with 4 local poets who took to the forests, rivers, and fields that we protect.
+Capital Region Land Conservancy participated with 4 local poets who took to the forests, rivers, and fields that we protect.
 With broad creative freedom, these poets spent time on these lands, learned about their history, and dreamed about their future.
 Ultimately, 10 poems exploring these lands have been published across 16 pages in the 2022 edition of the Windblown I anthology.

 CRLC’s poems are also illuminated by 9 illustrations and a full-page illustrated map by Richmond-based artist Katie McBride, who also designed a beautiful t-shirt for CRLC.